-All State Jazz auditions and Improvisation for novice improvisors.
+Tagged: All State Jazz Auditions, Improvisation

 The number one question I am asked is how do you teach students to improvise who haven’t done it before?
 How do you get past the fear and apprehension?
 I don’t know if I know the answers to these questions but I have picked up some techniques over the years that I would like to share.